mulesoft-labs/jenkins-job-examples/README.md

 	* Add parameter - `Pass through Git commit`

 #### 2. release step (test-project-release-maven)
 This step will be trigger by user input.
-Execution can be limited by role but this is not described here.
+Jenkins permits execution of jobs to be limited by role but this is not described here.

 * Maven Project
 * Configure Git plugin